preciousproject/precious-simulator/README.md

 ## Concept

 Apps running within PRECIOUS can be created using **HTML, CSS and Javascript**.
 We provide an easy-to-use API to access native sensor information and other useful information about the user.
 The PRECIOUS Simulator emulates this environment and lets developers test their applications before release.
-The API is provided via a **automatically injected** javascript file that is loaded at runtime, so there is **no need** to include any dependencies yourself.
+The API is provided via an **automatically injected** javascript file that is loaded at runtime, so there is **no need** to include any dependencies yourself.
 The Simulator is written using [Electron](http://electron.atom.io/).

 ## Requirements